UPES Integrated LLB Admissions 2025

 Candidates must submit the following documents to prove eligibility and consider reservation:

-The CLAT 2025 seat allotment will be done through a centralized counselling process.
+The CLAT 2025 seat allotment will be done through a centralised counselling process.
 The allotment will be done on the basis of CLAT seats 2025.
 The consortium of NLUs will invite approximately five times more candidates than the available CLAT 2025 seats.
 Candidates will then be allotted seats in UG and PG courses according to their merit ranks.
 There will be a total five rounds of CLAT seat allotment 2025.
 Once the five rounds are concluded, the NLU CLAT vacant seats 2025 will be filled individually by colleges.

 There are 3696 CLAT UG seats and 1541 CLAT PG seats including supernumerary and NRI/ Foreign national seats.